claudiorogerio/Chrome_TecnoRex/README.md

 # Chrome_TecnoRex
-A digital game based on Google Chrome TRex with personal game music on tecnobrega rhythm The functionality of record audio is disponible just on SO Linux.
+A digital game based on Google Chrome TRex with personal game music on tecnobrega rhythm.
+The functionality of record audio is disponible just on SO Linux.

 ###  *Dependencies:*